Gingerbread Kipferl

 Hussar Biscuits are traditional Austrian Christmas cookies.
 They are easy to prepare and really tender and crumbly.

 Read moreThe baking of christmas cookies and biscuits in the Advent season is a tradition.
 So to say pre-christmas attunement, with christmas carols in the background mixed with the scent of typical christmas spices.
+New is this Chocolate Kipferl.

 Read more